ta3ag/lbd/docs/BackendTutorial/source/otherinst.rst

 because DIV operation cost more in time than MUL.
 For example code **“int b = 11; b=(b+1)%12;”**, it translate into :num:`Figure #otherinst-f2`.
-We verify the result and explain by calculate the value in each node.
+We verify the result and explain it by calculate the value in each node.
 The 0xC*0x2AAAAAAB=0x2,00000004, (mulhs 0xC, 0x2AAAAAAAB) meaning get the Signed
 mul high word (32bits).
 Multiply with 2 operands of 1 word size generate the 2 word size of result